jllpons/dgeapy/README.md

 # dgeapy: Differential Gene Expression Analysis in Python

-DGEAPY is a Python toolkit for analyzing RNAseq data, focusing on differential gene expression and intersections among datasets.
+`dgeapy.py` is a Python toolkit for analyzing RNAseq data, focusing on differential gene expression and intersections among datasets.

 ## Installation